EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

       index: 'jokes.txt'
     }))

+Now we'll load `jokes.txt` when we visit the root, instead of `index.html`.

-You can also make an array.
+You can also pass an array.
 If it finds the first file, it'll send that as the index.
 If not, it'll send the second file, and the third, and so on.
-If it never finds it, it'll forge ahead.
+If it never finds it, it'll continue to the next middleware.

     app.use(express.static(myStaticPath, {
       index: ['jokes.txt', 'index.html']